A Long Long Time for Linda Ronstadt

 Linda Ronstadt performs I Never Will Marry live on The Johnny Cash Show in 1969.
 I Never Will Marry was finally recorded and released on her 1977 Simple Dreams album, and became a #8 Billboard US Country chart hit single in 1978.
 Foreshadowing her life in song, Linda Ronstadt never did marry.

 Now solo and still with Capital Records, Linda Ronstadt’s first album in 1969 didn’t gather a lot of attention; however, her 2nd album Silk Purse was recorded in Nashville in 1970 and resulted in her first Grammy nomination, for the hit single Long Long Time, written by Gary B. White.
-Below, Linda Ronstadt performing Long Long Time live in 1969.
+Below, Linda Ronstadt performing Long Long Time live c.
+1969.

 Around this time, Linda Ronstadt met 4 men who would figure largely in either her personal life, career, or both.
 She was introduced to 33-year-old California Secretary of State, Jerry Brown (son of the former Governor of California, Pat Brown 1959-1967) in 1971; they began a friendship, and he asked her for help later in his campaign for Governor.